Newspaper Clipping from The Times, 9 March

 “I am not a spy.
 And, as I have told Mr Pym, I shall not— “

 “Everybody is not something.”
 She said in that melodious voice and turned her malevolent gaze upon me.
 “So as to be fully informed, Miss Wells, Francis and Mrs Willingham have spent the whole of the afternoon busily preparing yet another dossier.
-A dossier to be distributed to your aunt, your father, your brother, Lieutenant McFarlane, Lieutenant McFarlane’s superior officer, the administrative board of your University, your landlady, and various others of your acquaintance.
+A dossier to be distributed to your aunt, your father, your brother, your sisters, Lieutenant McFarlane, Lieutenant McFarlane’s superior officer, the administrative board of your university, your landlady, and various others of your acquaintance.
 Now, upon receipt of these dossiers they will discover not only photographs of a most shocking nature, some of which you have already seen, but along with them a comprehensive account of the life style of an wanton and amoral New Woman, and her far too casual carnal relationships with various men, and women among the suffragette movement.
 Of which, there will be specific details linking the activities of a radical socialist and her associations with anarchist groups, in plotting not political protests but actions of, shall we say, a more extreme and violent nature.
 It will also indicate financial transactions received by entities which are currently considered enemies of the state.”

 I looked at her and then at Mr Pym, whose hand was once more propped against his cheek and chin, observing me thoughtfully.
 I felt my hands tremble, my heart racing to a point I felt a bit light-headed.
 Not only had they plotted the absolute destruction of my reputation – they were framing me as well for acts which would lead to certain incarceration.
 And having already been arrested once as a suffragette – it would be no difficult task, not for this sophisticated cabal of vipers, to fabricate evidence that I was an anarchist terrorist as well.